KANCHENJUNGA CIRCUIT TREK 2015

 Travelers to Nepal should know that the far eastern regions of Nepal were unaffected by the recent earthquake, and completely safe to visit.
 This region had been impacted by a large earthquake back in 2011, but I saw no signs of remaining effects.

 A huge thank-you is owed to our wonderful guides Raju, NT and Kanchen.
 We must have had the highest guide-to-trekker ratio of all time but we wouldn’t trade the dal bhat boys for the world.
-An additional large thanks goes out to our excellent trekking company, Kanchenjunga Trek, which I highly recommend to anyone thinking of traveling to this region.
+An additional large thanks goes out to our excellent trekking company, Magical Nepal, which I highly recommend to anyone thinking of traveling to this region.